Cricket Week & Beer Festival

 Hunton Wanderers Cricket Club

-Local team Hunton Wanderers are a friendly group of cricket enthusiasts who play at Hunton near Maidstone.
+Local team Hunton Wanderers are a friendly group of cricket enthusiasts who play at Hunton near Yalding and Maidstone.

 Rainham CC was founded in 1896.
 Not to be confused with Rainham CC from Kent, they are based at Spring Farm Park, Rainham, Essex.